smartfile/node-cluster-harakiri/README.md

 | --- | --- | --- |
 | number |  | `HARAKIRI_WORKER_TTL`

-If present, the workers will be terminated after at least `ttl` ms.
+If present, the workers will be terminated after at least `ttl` seconds.

 `connectionLimit`